 However, such a transfer may be subject to an income attribution rule.
 In this case, the settlor rather than the trust or spouse must report the income (or loss) derived from the transferred property or the capital gain (or loss) derived from the disposition of the property.
 For more information, see Trust of Which the Beneficiary Is the Spouse or a Minor and Revocable or Blind Trust.

 Since 2016, the following rules have applied to spousal trusts for the taxation year in which the beneficiary dies:

 - The trust's taxation year is deemed to end at the end of the day of death, and a new taxation year is deemed to begin at the start of the following day.

 - The trust's income for the year is taxable in the trust's income tax return.
 However, the income can be taxable in the deceased beneficiary's income tax return if the following conditions are met:

 - The beneficiary was resident in Canada immediately before the death.

 - The trust was, immediately before the death, a testamentary trust that is a post-1971 spousal trust established by the will of a taxpayer who died before 2017.

-- The deadline for paying the trust's income tax and filing its income tax return and RL-16 slips corresponds to the 90th day of the year following the calendar year during which the trust taxation year ended.
+- The deadline for paying the trust's income tax and filing its income tax return and RL-16 slips is the 90th day of the year following the calendar year during which the trust taxation year ended.